 The STD often remains undiagnosed because a person may not have any symptoms or may only have mild symptoms such as discharge or burning during urination.

 Screenings are available to diagnose chlamydia in women.
-All women 25 and younger should get screened for chlamydia every year as well as women over the age of 25 who have new or multiple sex partners.
+All sexually active women 25 and younger should get screened for chlamydia every year as well as women over the age of 25 who have new or multiple sex partners.
 Sexually active young men, especially men who have sex with men, should also be tested annually.

 If left undiagnosed, chlamydia can cause pelvic inflammatory disease and lead to infertility.
 In pregnant women, it can cause childbirth complications and illness in newborns such as conjunctivitis or pneumonia.